Tiny Town 1: Easy-to-move cottages for vacant sites. 30 ultra-low-cost units, 1 common building on a 100 x120 foot lot.

 More Information

-A Better Tent City video – How volunteers make it happen
+A Better Tent City video – Volunteers make it happen

 Tiny Homes – a great publication from BC Housing